WeDoTDD/we-do-tdd-community/slack-code-of-conduct.md

 To Join, [click here](https://join.slack.com/t/wedotdd/shared_invite/zt-1c4v52w9u-1wj~L~yLcq0Gf7ltx9dH2g)

 ### Okay I just logged into the group, now what?
 🚀 We encourage everyone to add your crafter profile to WeDoTDD.com.

 Calling all Women Crafters! (we need your presence), we want you there!
 You can be an absolute TDD beginner or an experienced Practitioner.
 Tell us about where you are in your journey to learn!
 Filling it out is quick, no more than 10 minutes and you do it right in this Slack Workspace!

+Please watch this [quick 2 minute how-to video](https://www.youtube.com/watch?v=0GecNkIoXLM&feature=youtu.be) on how to add your profile to [WeDoTDD.com](https://wedotdd.com) using our WeDoTDD Slack App!

 ### ❓ Need Help?
 Contact Dave Schinkel, who runs [WeDoTDD.com](https://wedotdd.com) via [wedotdd@gmail.com](mailto:wedotdd@gmail.com?subject=[WeDoTDD Slack Code of Conduct Inquiry])